nareshsahu-git/Laravel-Crud-App/README.md

-# Tailoring-App
+# Laravel-App
-Tailoring app is solving a particular problem which exists in our society.
+This app is under going in process.
+I will update this app on github soon.
+Thank you.